code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 Candidates must be extremely detail-oriented, possess exceptional written and interpersonal communication ability in English, and be tech-savvy.
 Must also be a self-starter, able to multi-task, excel under pressure.
 Proficiency in working with Microsoft Office and Google Docs a must.

 To apply, please email resume and cover letter to <a href="mailto:jobs@code.org">jobs@code.org</a>.

-## <a name="events"href="#events">Events Manager (Seattle, WA)</a>

-**Job Summary:**

-We are looking for an experienced Events Manager to work collaboratively across teams to plan and execute Code.org events throughout the year.
-Events range in audience from Code.org teachers and facilitators to donors, supporters, and regional partners, and in size from 10-500 participants; our two largest annual summer events host and train 450+ teachers.

-Duties and Responsibilities:

-The Events Manager will work to ensure the success of internal company events, and external professional development and partner events across the country.

-- Plan and manage event logistics
-- Manage venue sourcing, site visits, and contract negotiation
-- Manage venue relationships, catering, space plans, and booking accommodations
-- Coordinate and book travel for attendees
-- Assist in event planning
-- Work cross team to assist with planning agendas and event staffing
-- Manage event attendee lists and track numbers and activity across programs
-- Draft communications to stakeholders and respond to event attendee requests
-- Serve as primary point of contact and provide on-location coordination and support for all events
-- Work with evaluation team to coordinate distribution of event surveys and track post-event survey results

-**Experience and Qualifications:**

-We are looking for a self-starter who can hit the ground running; you should be skilled in successfully managing large conference-style events, excel under pressure, and work independently with a geographically dispersed team.
-You should be flexible and willing to work in a fast-paced, start-up environment.

-The ideal candidate has the following required qualifications:

-- Proven experience as an events planner managing large (100+ person) events
-- Dedicated to providing outstanding internal and external customer service
-- Proficiency with Google Apps (Docs, Sheets, Slides, Forms)
-- Excellent written and verbal communications skills
-- Excellent time management and attention to detail
-- Travel up to 30% during the summer and 10% throughout the rest of the year may be required

-To apply, please email resume and cover letter to <a href="mailto:jobs@code.org">jobs@code.org</a>.
-You may also choose to include a LinkedIn profile and samples of previous work.

 ## <a name="executiveassistant"href="#executiveassistant">Executive Assistant (Seattle, WA)</a>